 The human immunodeficiency virus (HIV) / acquired immunodeficiency syndrome (AIDS) pandemic is a catastrophe to communities all over the world.
-Over 1 million people in the US are living with HIV, but 1 in 7 of them don’t know it.
+Over 1 million people in the US are living with HIV, but 1 in 7 of them do not know they have the disease.
 At the end of 2016, approximately 36.7 million people worldwide were living with HIV/AIDS.

 Pacific Medical Training recognizes the magnitude of the problem and the need for all of us to respond accordingly.
 It is critical for each of us to understand how this bloodborne pathogen is, and is not, transmitted.

 The following guidelines on the first aid for people with HIV/AIDS address the concern of transmission in first-aid situations, present preventative measures and hygienic practices, and enable you to provide care without discrimination.

 HIV is the virus that causes AIDS and only occurs when the virus enters the bloodstream.
 People with AIDS have a compromised immune system that leaves the body susceptible to many diseases; the body is unable to fight off infections and diseases that most people typically fight off on their own.
 The condition is eventually fatal, due to the lack of immune system forces.
 While there is no vaccine for HIV, and there is no cure for AIDS, available medications are a successful treatment option.

 There is no fixed period between the first contact with HIV and the development of the disease.
 Many HIV positive individuals may have no symptoms for several years while others may develop symptoms within three years from the time of infection.
 Transmission of the virus can still occur even when a person has zero symptoms.